 The largest threat to Pangolin survival is the illegal hunting and trade of pangolin and pangolin products.
 In 2016 the Convention for International Trade in Endangered Species (CITES) voted to add the pangolin to CITES Appendix 1, providing the highest protection to this species, and also meaning that it is illegal to trade this species without proper permissions.

 Pangolins are primarily hunted for their use in the bushmeat trade and for traditional medicine purposes.
-In traditional medicine, pangolin scales is used to be considered as being able to treat skin conditions, low blood pressure, or failure to stimulate milk secretion in lactating women and cancer.
+In traditional medicine, pangolin scales are used to be considered as being able to treat skin conditions, low blood pressure, or failure to stimulate milk secretion in lactating women and cancer.
 Pangolin meat is generally consumed as a sign of affluence with the price per kilogram extremely high.

-Pangolins are hunted in Viet Nam for the domestic and international trade of pangolin products, however Viet Nam is also a transit route for pangolins imported from throughout Asia and Africa to be re-exported to countries such as China.
+Pangolins are hunted in Viet Nam for the domestic and international trade of pangolin products; however, Viet Nam is also a transit route for pangolins imported from throughout Asia and Africa to be re-exported to countries such as China.

 What are we doing?